 Yesterday we heard about a security flaw in Apple’s macOS High Sierra that would give anyone root access to your Mac without a password.
-Apple has now release a software update that fixes the issue on their macOS.
+This vulnerability was particularly alarming because it allowed unauthorized users to gain full administrative control over the system, potentially leading to severe security breaches.
+Apple has now released a software update that fixes the issue on their macOS.

 The update will patch the issue that allowed anyone to override your Mac using the username ‘Root’ with no password.
 This was a serious security flaw and Apple acted very quickly to fix it.
 You can see some of the release notes for the software update below.